GDQuest/website/content/post/2019/06/godot-ks-june-update/index.md

 {{< youtube puZctyp-5j4 >}}

-*Note: I do occasional update videos and live streams [on the GDquest channel](https://www.youtube.com/c/gdquest/).
+*Note: I do occasional update videos and live streams [on the GDQuest channel](https://www.youtube.com/c/gdquest/).
 Subscribe if you want to stay posted on everything that's happening around the project.*

 ## We've already put out Free content ##